 It is also important to make sure your child feels safe and supported when sitting on the toilet.
 To feel safe when sitting on the toilet your child will need a family style toilet seat or reducer ring and a footrest.
 These two items will also ensure your child’s knees are above their hips when sitting on the toilet, which is the ideal position to do a poo.

 And remember, it doesn’t have to be stressful or difficult.
-Use these tips to help make it a more pleasant process for everyone!
+Avoid these common potty training mistakes to help make it a more pleasant process for everyone!